casualcore/casual/middleware/configuration/documentation/domain.operation.md

 Defines service related configuration.

-Note that this configuration is tied to the service, regardless who has advertised the service.
+Note that this configuration is tied to the service, regardless of who has advertised the service.

 property       | description
 ---------------|----------------------------------------------------